About this Webinar

 Presented by Training Orchestra

-With changing technology, shifting regulations, increasing globalization and a fast evolving workforce, financial services companies recognize the need for better training programs to come out ahead.
+With changing technology, shifting regulations, increasing globalization and a fast evolving workforce, companies in the financial services industry recognize the need for better training programs to come out ahead.
 But with 15% to 20% operational cost savings needed to restore bank economic viability, the pressure to “do more with less” is top-of-mind.
 Where do we start?

-Building on the latest research, their own experience working with multinational banks and insurance companies, and a concrete case-study, Pam Boiros, Learning Advisor, and Cecile Farriaux, Learning Analyst, will explore how financial services companies can reinvent their L&D function to keep innovating—while keeping the budget in check, including:
+Building on the latest research, their own experience working with multinational banks and insurance companies, and a concrete case-study, Pam Boiros, Learning Advisor, and Cecile Farriaux, Learning Analyst, will explore how companies in the financial services industry can reinvent their L&D function to keep innovating—while keeping the budget in check, including:

-- The key L&D trends, challenges and opportunities facing financial services companies, based on the latest research
+- The key L&D trends, challenges and opportunities facing companies in the financial services industry, based on the latest research

-- Why optimization matters in financial services, and what separates bottom from top performers
+- Why optimization matters in the financial services industry, and what separates bottom from top performers

 - Concrete strategies for cost-effective learning, operational efficiency and budget optimization